supaorg/supa/docs/dev/files-in-spaces.md

-## Files in Spaces (Phase 1)
+# Files in Spaces

-This document outlines how Sila persists binary files (images and other assets) inside a workspace and how applications reference them.
-Phase 1 covers desktop (Electron/Node) using the File System; web/IDB persistence for blobs is out of scope.

-### Goals
-- Durable content-addressed storage (CAS) for binary assets per workspace
+This document describes how Sila handles file storage, organization, and serving across the application.
+Files are stored using Content-Addressed Storage (CAS) and referenced through a logical file system structure.

+## Overview

+Sila's file system provides:
+- **Content-Addressed Storage (CAS)**: Files stored by SHA-256 hash for deduplication
-- Logical file browsing and metadata via a dedicated Files AppTree
+- **Logical Organization**: Files organized in a Files AppTree with folders and metadata
-- App messages reference files by ID; blobs are never embedded in CRDT ops
+- **Reference-Based Access**: Messages reference files by tree/vertex IDs, not embedded content

-### On-disk layout
-All bytes live under the workspace path used by `FileSystemPersistenceLayer`:
+- **Direct File Serving**: Files served via custom `sila://` protocol
+- **AI Integration**: File content automatically included in AI conversations

+## Architecture

+### Content-Addressed Storage (CAS)

+Files are stored on disk using their SHA-256 hash as the address:

 ```
 <spaceRoot>/
   space-v1/
-    ops/                 # CRDT ops (jsonl, existing)
+    ops/                 # CRDT ops (jsonl)
     files/
       sha256/
         ab/